Bluebell woods in Hertfordshire

-With each year that passes, I find there are certain events in the British calendar which are starting to grow a bit stale.
-The culmination of the Premier League Football season for example, the build up to Christmas… no doubt you have your own mental list.
-However, the appearance of bluebells in our local Hertfordshire woodlands each spring has yet to lose its appeal.
+With each year that passes, I find there are certain events in the British calendar which start to grow a bit stale.
+The culmination of the Premier League Football season for example, or the build up to Christmas… no doubt you have your own mental list.
+However, the appearance of bluebells in Hertfordshire woodlands each spring has yet to lose its appeal.

 So, when is the best time to see bluebells in the British countryside?
 Well, the end of April and the start of May are pretty reliable for bluebell displays.
-Some years the blooms can be enjoyed in early April but with the particularly cold winter we have experienced in 2018, I would expect the bluebells this year to peak at the beginning of May and continue to look impressive for several weeks.
-What follows are some of our favourite bluebell patches in Hertfordshire along with others we’re hoping to visit this year.
+Some years the blooms can be enjoyed in early April but a particularly cold winter (such as the one we had in 2018) can delay the flowers.
+If you do not live near a bluebell wood and you are planning to make a special journey to see bluebells, I would recommend going in late April as this should allow for any irregular weather patterns.

 Ashridge Estate, near Berkhamsted